 Sometimes quilters are hesitant to adjust sewing machine tension when stitches aren't quite right because they are unsure if the adjustments will create even more of an issue.
-But don't hesitate to make tension adjustments because they're often necessary.
+Don't hesitate to make tension adjustments because they're often necessary.

 Sewing machine tension can be tightened or loosened to affect the needle thread, the bobbin thread, or both.

-If either thread pulls easily out of the seam when you give it a tug, you know there's a sewing machine tension problem.
+If either thread pulls easily out of the seam when you tug at it, you know there's a sewing machine tension problem.

 If Bobbin Thread Is Visible on Top of the Piece Being Sewn